eZmaxinc/eZmax-SDK-csharp/docs/ObjectUserstagedApi.md

 <a id="userstagedmapv1"></a>
 # **UserstagedMapV1**
-> UserstagedMapV1Response UserstagedMapV1 (int pkiUserstagedID, UserstagedMapV1Request userstagedMapV1Request)
+> CommonResponse UserstagedMapV1 (int pkiUserstagedID, UserstagedMapV1Request userstagedMapV1Request)

 Map the Userstaged to an existing user